Continued fractions and orderings on the Markov numbers: Abstract

 Markov numbers are integers that appear in the solution triples of the Diophantine equation, $x^2+y^2+z^2=3xyz$, called the Markov equation.
 A classical topic in number theory, these numbers are related to many areas of mathematics such as combinatorics, hyperbolic geometry, approximation theory and cluster algebras.

 There is a natural map from the rational numbers between zero and one to the Markov numbers.
-In this paper, we prove two conjectures seen in Martin Aigner's book, {\em Markov's theorem and 100 years of the uniqueness conjecture}, that determine an ordering on subsets of the Markov numbers based on their corresponding rational.
+In this paper, we prove a conjecture seen in Martin Aigner's book, {\em Markov's theorem and 100 years of the uniqueness conjecture}, that determine an ordering on subsets of the Markov numbers based on their corresponding rational.
+The proof relies on a relationship between Markov numbers and continuant polynomials which originates in Frobenius' 1913 paper.

-The proof uses the cluster algebra of the torus with one puncture and a resulting reformulation of the conjectures in terms of continued fractions.
-The key step is to analyze the difference in the numerator of a continued fraction when an operation is applied to its entries.